aktivplan/.github/profile/README.md

 ## aktivplan+

-### This is a source-available, free to use application for research purposes
-### The source code is released under the following licenses (cf. respective repositories for applicable license):

-#### Apache License 2.0 + Commons Clause for the application
-#### Elastic License 2.0 for the backend

 ## About

 The aktivplan application is designed to facilitate collaboration between healthcare professionals and patients in the context of planning and documenting physical activities that support general heart health and well-being.
 It is available both as a web-based and a mobile application. aktivplan serves as a digital support and communication tool, helping health professionals and their patients jointly organize, record, and review a personalized physical activity plan.